 It becomes one when threads grow or tone hardens.
 Set “two messages, then talk” and keep written notes for confirmation only.
 You will save time and reduce misunderstandings.

 Agree short scripts and hand signals for quick resets, then debrief privately.
-Role-play with actors in
+Role-play with actors in Resolving Conflict to build calm under pressure.

 Share clear data on costs (rework, delays, complaints) and invite them to sponsor a pilot using the habits above.
 Involve them in an actor-led scene so they can feel the difference.